ikiranis/customers-task/README.md

 php artisan serve
 ```

-- CSV file to import, is in ``storage/app/public`` folder.
+- CSV file to import, is in ``storage/app/public`` folder (``file.csv``).

-- To export the file, run the following artisan command.
+- To export customers data, run the following artisan command.
 Exported CSV file will be stored in the same folder

 ```
 php artisan export:customers <filename> (without .csv extension)